BLUES FANS, MUSICIANS, SOCIETIES & FELLOW MUSIC TRAVELERS

 If life (and politics - and the weather) are STILL gettin' ya down the Doc has a cure!
 Get out and LISTEN to some LIVE Blues music.
 It'll fix ya right up!
 Warm ya up too!
 Better then penicillin.
 There are a WHOLE bunch of opportunities below and in the attachment.

-Some major artists are touring in Wisconsin and some of surrounding states in the next few weeks including MARCIA BALL, ANA POPOVIC, SHEMEKIA COPELAND and the SUB-DUDES.
-Check the attachment for where, when and sometimes how much.
+Some major artists are touring in Wisconsin and some of surrounding states in the next few weeks including ANA POPOVIC, ALBERT CUMMINGS and SHEMEKIA COPELAND.
+From Wiscon-sin it's a bit of a drive but ELVIN BISHOP will do TWO shows at the Dakota Jazz Club in Minneap-olis.
+Check the attachment for where, when and sometimes even how much.

 Should two weeks pass and you still haven't gotten your copy of "Who's On..." please check either the Great Northern Blues Soc. site or the Madison Blues Soc. web page.
 Both generally post the latest edition.